Success Story

 - 50-57% time savings: Our recommended process improvements have halved campaign development time and will save 70% on design time, for an overall 50-57% time saving.

-- 14-hour cap on meetings: The restructured meeting processes mean 14 hours per month is the maximum possible time someone can spend in meetings.
+- 14-hour cap on meetings: Restructured meeting processes mean 14 hours per month is the maximum possible time someone can spend in meetings.
 One CRM team member told us they’ve gone from ~90% of the month in meetings to <10%.

-- Scoped Adobe Workfront: Centralising campaign workflows will eliminate several siloed platforms and improve proofing processes.
+- Scoped Adobe Workfront: Centralising workflows will eliminate several siloed platforms and improve campaign processes.
 It’ll provide a unified system of record and greater visibility, and enable time-saving automations.

 The common thread?
-A renewed focus on customer outcomes.
-Whether it’s small improvements, major process overhauls, or a CRM transformation, every decision Direct Wines makes is based on delivering customer value.
+Customer centricity.
+Whether it’s incremental improvements, major campaign process overhauls, or a CRM transformation, every decision Direct Wines makes is based on delivering customer value.